juxor/afaq/markdown/secJ6.md

 > _"One time, a companero from the Juventudes [libertarian youth organisation] came over to me and said, 'You, who say you're so liberated.
 You're not so liberated.'
-(I'm telling you this so youll see the mentality of these men.)
+(I'm telling you this so you’ll see the mentality of these men.)
 'Because if I ask you to give me a kiss, you wouldn't._

 > _"I just stood there staring at him, and thinking to myself, 'How do I get